Vipul2000/Git-Tutorial/README.txt

 13.'git diff commit1 commit2' -> gives the difference of all file changes between two commits.

 14. 'git commit -m "<your commit message>" -> if we want to avoid opening of some editor for commit message we can directly send commit message by using this command.

+15. 'git remote' -> List down all the remote connection names.

+16 Remote connection -> It helps you to link two git repositories for uploading and downloading changes from each otherwise.

+17. 'git remote add <name of remote> <link of the remote>' -> this commands helps ush to add a new link to the remote repo and give a name to it.

+18. 'git remote rm <name of remote>' -> this command deletes a remote connection.

+19.'git remote rename <oldname> <newname'-> this command renames the remote connection.

+NOTE:- The name of the remote connection is always used to establish communication between the repos.